SFTtech/openage/doc/building.md

 This file should assist you in compiling and running the game.

-A quick guide for the lost:

-1. Check the [dependencies](#dependencies) to see what you need, we have [prerequisite steps](#prerequisite-steps-for-ubuntu-users-ubuntu-1410) for most common platforms to install most things
-2. Run the build commands for [developers](#for-developersusers-who-want-to-try-the-project), [users](#for-installing-on-your-local-system) or [packagers](#for-packagers)
-3. If you run into problems, check out the [troubleshooting](#troubleshooting) section and the [FAQ](#faq)
+Note the [troubleshooting](#troubleshooting) and [FAQ](#faq) sections.

 ## Buildsystem Design

-*openage* currently consists of a pure C++ binary and the `openage.convert` python package which in turn includes C++ extension modules.  `openage.convert` is used to generate parts of the C++ binary code.
+*openage* consists of a pure C++ library, `libopenage`, and the `openage` python package.
+There's a special python package, `openage.codegen`, which generates parts of the C++ binary code.

-To actually run *openage*, it needs original game assets that need to be extracted by the `openage.convert` python module from an *Microsoft Age of Empires 2* installation directory (Support for setup CDs is almost finished).

-We use the `cmake` system for all our building needs.
-The `configure` script is a _cmake wrapper_ that will create a build directory and invoke cmake with the appropriate flags.
-The `Makefile` in the project root acts as a wrapper around several useful features.
+We use `CMake` for all our building needs.
+The `configure` is a an optional wrapper that will create a build directory, `bin`, and invoke cmake with the appropriate flags to build inside that directory.
+Likewise, the root `Makefile` provides some convenience options that may otherwise be accessed directly in the CMake build folder.

 For more build system internals, see [doc/buildsystem.md](/doc/buildsystem.md).

 ## Dependencies